eekcoopuw/jobmon/docsource/core_concepts.rst

 Workflow
 ########
 *(aka Batch, aka Swarm)*
-The object that encompasses all of your Tasks that will be executed.
-It builds on the :ref:`jobmon-dag-label` to include the setup logic to bind all of the objects to the database and capture metadata about the Workflow.
-Much like :ref:`jobmon-task-label` is the intent to run a command, and :ref:`jobmon-ti-label` is the actual execution, Workflow is the intent to run a DAG of Tasks, and a :ref:`jobmon-wfrun-label` is the actual execution of the DAG traversal.
-Therefore a Workflow can be resumed if it failed on a previous Workflow Run, but the Tasks that it will execute must remain the same.
-This is codified in the WorkflowArgs parameter that the user can define to indicate what makes this set of Tasks unique such that no other Workflow will be the same.
+The object that encompasses all of your :ref:`jobmon-task-label` and the dependencies between them.
+A Workflow is the intent to run a :ref:`jobmon-dag-label` (Directed Acyclic Graph) of Tasks, and a :ref:`jobmon-wfrun-label` is the actual execution of the DAG on a cluster.
+A Workflow can have multiple WorkflowRuns associated with it if previous runs fail or are stopped manually.
+A Workflow can be resumed if it failed on a previous Workflow Run, but the Tasks that it will execute must remain the same.
+Resumability is codified by the :ref:`jobmon-wf-arg-label` parameter that the user can define, which indicates what makes this intention to run Tasks unique from other workflows with the same tasks and dependencies.

 .. _jobmon-wf-arg-label: